• Skip to primary navigation

 Green walnut jam as part of a dessert plate

-When to harvest the green nuts
+When to harvest the green walnuts

 The age of the nuts is by far the most important.
 You’re looking for green walnuts the size of small ping pong balls.
 If the nuts are too old they will have started to form a shell inside and will be inedible.